 A nation-state attack refers to countries that target institutions within other countries to influence elections, disrupt or affect their security, economy, the electoral process, and government departments.
 Having access to significant financial backing and the necessary tools makes a nation-state one of the most dangerous types of cyber threat actors.

 Hacktivists are a form of threat actor often noted in the media.
-For example, groups such as Anonymous have carried out cyberattacks on terrorist organisations.
+Groups such as Anonymous, for example, have carried out cyberattacks on terrorist organisations.

 Why Threat Actors Matter